-What are the advantages of the Abortion Pill?
+What are some advantages to the Abortion Pill?

 When can I take the Abortion Pill?

 It is safe to take the Abortion Pill between 5-9 weeks of pregnancy, counting from the first day of your last menstrual period.
-The doctor will confirm the dates of pregnancy by an ultrasound examination.
+One of our physicians will confirm the dates of pregnancy by an ultrasound examination.

-The Abortion Pill is considered an early abortion method, because it only works during early pregnancy.
-Under 9 weeks of pregnancy, the uterus is getting ready for the pregnancy by developing a thickened lining inside, called “decidua”.
-The decidua is similar to the lining that comes out with your period, but a little thicker.
-This is why the Abortion Pill is said to “bring down your period.”
-The Abortion Pill is actually two sets of pills.
+The Abortion Pill is two sets of pills.
 The first pill, mifepristone, blocks the pregnancy hormones from reaching the uterus, so the tissue lining stops growing and starts to detach from the uterus.
 The second set of pills, misoprostol, cause the uterus to contract and the cervix to relax and open.
 This induces your period, or causes an early miscarriage.

 What are the disadvantages of the Abortion Pill?

-The Abortion Pill is usually predictable and there have been extremely rare but serious complications.
-While most women have a positive experience taking the pill, some women don’t.
+One of the most challenging aspects of the Abortion Pill is that it requires 6-72 hours to complete the process.
+Once the two pills have been taken, you’re also required to return to our practice so that one of our physicians can verify termination of pregnancy via ultrasound.
+If you’re seeking a less time-consuming procedure with immediate certainty, explore our 2-5 minute SofTouch® option.
+The Abortion Pill is usually predictable but there have been extremely rare but serious complications.
+While many women have a positive experience taking the pill, some women don’t.
 Some women have severe cramping that can last up to 8 hours.
-Some women have heavier bleeding that can last months.
+Some women have intermittent bleeding that can last months.
 Rarely, this must be treated with a procedure.
 In extremely rare cases, bleeding has resulted in severe anemia and the need for a transfusion.
-For 1-2% of women who take the abortion pill, it will not work.
-This can be a difficult emotional experience to go through ending the pregnancy “again” with a procedure.
+For 1-2% of women who take the Abortion Pill, it will not work, and this can be a difficult emotional experience to go through ending the pregnancy “again” with another abortion procedure.
 There have been several unexplained deaths related to the Abortion Pill in North America.
-See more on health risks and abortion.

 Does the Abortion Pill hurt?